 Notre Dame defeated Cardinal Stritch 70 to 56 in the Purcell Pavilion in the Joyce center on November 2nd.

-Notre Dame has enjoyed unprecedented success in recent years with a school-record seven consecutive 20-win seasons (2006-13) to its credit.
-From 2009-13, Irish teams posted more wins (97) over a four-year period than at any other time in program history,compiling a 97-41 record for a .703 winning percentage.
+Notre Dame's unprecedented success in recent years resulted in a school-record seven consecutive 20-win seasons from 2006-13.
+From 2009-13, Irish teams posted more wins (97) over a four-year period than at any other time in program history, compiling a 97-41 record for a .703 winning percentage.
 In that same time period, Notre Dame also finished with a 48-24 (.667) mark in BIG EAST regular-season play, and established a mark for most conference victories in a four-year span.

-Since returning to his alma mater in 2003-04, Irish teams have registered a 234-128 (.646) mark.
-The Irish made four consecutive trips to the NCAA Championship from 2009-13 and earned a tournament bid six of the last eight years.
+Since returning to his alma mater in 2003-04, Irish teams have registered a 266-134 (.665) mark.
+The Irish made four consecutive trips to the NCAA Championship from 2009-13 and earned a tournament bid seven of the last nine years.

 Ingelsby returned to his alma mater after serving as an assistant coach at Wagner College during the 2002-03 campaign.
-While on the Seahawks' staff, he worked primar- ily with the guards and was extensively involved in the team's scouting and recruiting efforts.
-Wagner, which finished with a 21-11 overall record and 14-4 conference mark, had its most successful season in school history in '02-'03, winning both the Northeast Conference regular-season and conference titles.
+The season he spent at the Staten Island, New York school, he was part of the most success campaign in school history as the Seahawks finished with a 21-11 overall record and 14-4 conference mark, winning both the Northeast Conference regular-season and conference titles.
 In addition, the Seahawks earned the school's first-ever NCAA Championship berth.